retrozinndev/tlauncher-copr/README.md

 Minecraft: Java Edition.

 ## Installation
-<b>NOTE: This repo is still not available on copr servers, due to a problem when trying to log into Fedora ID.</b>
 ### Enable this repo in Copr
 - To enable TLauncher Copr in your machine, run:
 ```